My Account

-Income Tax and Social Security Updates Help Ease Inflation Pain
+Income Tax and Social Security Updates Ease Inflation Pain

-Inflation remains stubbornly high, but cost-of-living adjustments to income tax brackets and Social Security payments will help take out some of the sting.
+Cost-of-living adjustments to income tax brackets and Social Security payments are designed to take out some of the sting of inflation.

 Key Takeaways

-The Social Security cost-of-living adjustment will increase benefits by 8.7% this year, the biggest increase in 40 years.
+The Social Security cost-of-living adjustment will increase benefits 2.5% this year.

 These changes are designed to shield taxpayers and Social Security recipients from the corrosive effects of inflation.

-Inflation remains a worry.
-The rate at which consumer prices are rising has come down a bit in recent months, but increased costs are still taking a bigger bite out of Americans’ wallets than they are used to.
+The rate at which consumer prices are rising has come down quite a bit in recent months, but increased costs are still taking a bigger bite out of Americans’ wallets than they are used to.

 Tax Brackets Adjusted, Social Security Payments Raised

 The IRS is required by statute to adjust certain key tax metrics to account for inflation.
 Because the U.S. has a progressive income tax system, increases in taxable income “travel” through the tax brackets.
-The IRS increased the starting point of each bracket by about 7% for 2023 tax brackets.
+As in 2024, this year’s federal income tax brackets are 10%, 12%, 22%, 24%, 32%, 35% and 37%.

 The increase in income tax liabilities without a corresponding increase in “real” income (adjusted for inflation).

 Many other tax exemptions and credits were also positively impacted by the higher inflation rate.
-For instance, the federal estate tax exemption increased to $12.92 million ($25.84 million for married couple) up from $12.06 million ($24.12 million for married couple) in 2022.
+For instance, the federal estate tax exemption increased to $13.99 million ($27.98 million for married couples) up from $13.61 million ($27.22 million for married couples) in 2024.

-Currently, 43 states impose income taxes, and some also adjust their income tax brackets for inflation.1
+Currently, 43 states plus the District of Columbia impose income taxes, and some also adjust their income tax brackets for inflation.1

-Keep in mind that during periods of higher inflation, mortgage rates tend to increase.
+Keep in mind that mortgage rates tend to increase with inflation.
 If you own a home and you’re paying it off with a fixed-rate mortgage, you may be insulated doubly from the effects of inflation.
-Your home value is likely to have risen substantially in the last few years, and your mortgage payments are holding steady, while individuals with an adjustable-rate mortgage (ARM) may be impacted by higher interest payments as interest rates rise.
+Your home value is likely to have risen substantially in the last few years, and your mortgage payments are holding steady.

-If you are in the process of purchasing a home and deciding between fixed vs. adjustable-rate mortgages, several considerations should be taken into account such as cash flow, the length of time you will remain in the home, the current interest rates and potential future rates etc.
+If you are in the process of purchasing a home and deciding between fixed versus adjustable-rate mortgages, several considerations should be taken into account such as cash flow, the length of time you will remain in the home, the current interest rates and potential future rates, etc.

 If the market continues to soften, and especially if the broader economy falls into recession, there is a risk that homeowners who have benefited from rising inflation will give back some of their gains, and maybe more.

 But while the housing market is cooling, it’s far from cold.
-And even if the economy tips over into recession, economists note that homeowners aren’t in nearly the precarious position they were in during the 2008 Great Recession, when far more Americans were upside-down on home loans.
+And even if the economy tips over into recession, economists note that homeowners aren’t in nearly the precarious position they were during the 2008 Great Recession, when far more Americans were upside down on home loans.

 Easing the Burden of Inflation